MW 8:00 AM - 9:00 AM

-TR 1:00 PM - 2:00 PM, and other times by appointment
+TR 1:00 PM - 2:00 PM

 Students may contact me from 9:00 AM - 9:00 PM via text at (806) 340-0027.

 Students may contact me by email through the course in Blackboard (Messages).
 If you would like to schedule a set day and time to meet, flexibility in my scheduling is available.
-Please do not hesitate to ask for a different time if needed.
+Please do not hesitate to ask for a specific time if needed.

 If you have a disability (learning, mental, physical) that affects your ability to participate effectively and have access to any program or service at Amarillo College please contact Disability Services at (806) 345-5639 .
 Our offices are located in the Student Service Center office 112.
 More information may be found at www.actx.edu/disability.